sumukhbhat2701/myOS/readme.md

 4. Global Descriptor Table(GDT), Memory Segments with kernel and user space divided into unused, null, code and data segements.
 5. Software to communicate with hardware ports(via PIC - Port Interface card) and interrupt descriptor table(IDT) to handle interrupts accordingly from IO devices - timer(hardware clock), keyboard, mouse.
 6. Keyboard and mouse driver code.
 All driver code have required abstractions.
+7. Software support for peripheral component interconnect(PCI) to support other hardware.

 More to be follow...